f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 ------------------------------------

 In WAF102, we created and tested some of the negative security aspects of the Application Security Policy including IP Intelligence Enforcement, Geolocation, Signature Based Bot Detection and a Transparent Policy focused on Attack Signatures.
-If you were following along in successive fashion and building your own environment, the configurations below logically pick up in the policy right where 141 left off.
-We will be creating a new policy for this lab that starts with "2nd day" best-practice configurations for **elevating** your WAF policy up a level but in reality you should always start your approach as recommended in the 141 class and build from there.
+If you were following along in successive fashion and building your own environment, the configurations below logically pick up in the policy right where 102 left off.
+We will be creating a new policy for this lab that starts with "2nd day" best-practice configurations for **elevating** your WAF policy up a level, but in reality, you should always start your approach as recommended in WAF102 and build from there.

 #.
 Navigate to **Security > Application Security > Security Policies > Policies List > Create** and configure a policy named **juiceshop_blocking**
 #.
 Choose Policy Template: **Rapid Deployment Policy**, Enforcement Mode: **Blocking** and click **Save**.